fotor-2025042422352

 "We ran both cars on different programs and I think we got the data we needed, so now we have some work to do tonight.
 It was difficult to get the lap in I needed to see exactly how we will perform over one lap here because I had a lot of traffic out there.
 I think it could be another straight shootout with Ferrari on Saturday but at the moment we are focusing on ourselves and hopefully tomorrow we are able to make the steps we'd like with the car.
 It will be important in qualifying to make sure we get the space for a clean lap because traffic can be a bit difficult around here so we need to make sure we are on it".

-Mercedes engines occupy the last seven slots; therefore, they don't even make the top ten.
-Lewis Hamilton addresses the microphones in this regard:
+Mercedes-powered cars occupy the last seven positions and, as a result, none qualify for the top ten.
+Lewis Hamilton addresses the media on this matter:

 "It's been an OK day; we still have many of the same problems we had in the last race but we're working through them.
 It's definitely a little bit harder here with the high- speed corners but the grip is really good on the track and we just need to find some speed on the straights.
 We'll be heads down tonight, understanding the data from today and putting ourselves in the best position for qualifying tomorrow".